MicrosoftDocs/customer-insights/ci-docs/data/dv-odata.md

 ### Web Personalization

-Sample queries to personalize your website (add link to new web personalization page) based on the CookieId.
-The response returns both known and unknown customers (add link to new unknown and known profile section on existing page).
-Read more:
+Sample queries to [personalize your website](real-time-web-personalization.md#personalize-your-customers-web-experience) based on the CookieId.
+The response returns both [known and unknown customers](customer-profiles.md#known-and-unknown-customers).

 |Query type |Example  | Note  |
 |---------|---------|---------|